OWASP/CheatSheetSeries/cheatsheets/JAAS_Cheat_Sheet.md

 ## login()

 Captures user supplied login information.
-The code snippet below declares an array of two callback objects which, when passed to the `callbackHandler.handle` method in the `callbackHandler.java` program, will be loaded with a user name and password provided interactively by the user.
+The code snippet below declares an array of two callback objects which, when passed to the `callbackHandler.handle` method in the `callbackHandler.java` program, will be loaded with a user name and password provided interactively by the user:

 ```java
 NameCallback nameCB = new NameCallback("Username");